 - Uber app or taxi number saved in contacts.
 Most places have Uber now, and it’s a great app to have in your arsenal for when you have had a few too many drinks after a long week in the field.
 If you don’t have Uber, then make sure you have a taxi company saved in your phone.
 Drinking and driving should never be an option though.

 - A pair of Gymnast rings.
 Although there is nothing more manly than hoisting large amounts of steel off the ground or over your head, sometimes there just isn’t enough room in the rucksack for an Olympic bar and a full set of plates.
 Enter the gymnast rings.
-You can do dips on them, pull-ups, muscle-ups, knees-to-elbow, and a host of other exercises that will compliment your regular callisthenic regimen.
+You can do dips on them, pull-ups, muscle-ups, knees-to-elbow, and a host of other exercises that will complement your regular callisthenic regimen.
 Your fitness is as, or more important than your weapon depending on whom you ask, and being away from the gym is no excuse to get soft.
 These are small, portable, and give you a lot of bang for your buck when it comes to staying in fighting shape.
 Besides, have you ever seen male gymnasts before?
 Those guys are fucking jacked!

 - Portable coffee grinder.
 On deployment or in the field, creature comforts can be few and far in between.
 So do yourself a favor and treat yourself to some fresh ground coffee.
 I like this grinder from GSI.
 It doesn’t take up much space and almost has a calming effect when using it.
 Because military guys aren’t high-strung or anything…